The SSAT at Home is available only in the U.S. and Canada.

-The SSAT at Home will be available in the U.S. and Canada for the 2020-2021 testing year.
+The SSAT at Home is available in the US and Canada only.

-Yes, test fee waivers may be used for any SSAT, including SSAT at Home, SSAT at Prometric Test Centers and the paper-based SSAT Flex test.
+Yes, SSAT fee waivers may be used for any SSAT, including SSAT at Home, SSAT at Prometric Test Centers and the paper-based SSAT Flex test.

 Currently, the SSAT at Home, like all versions of the SSAT, is only offered in English.